RickdeJager/CTF/DUC2020/osint/I_think_this_one_is_really_going_to_take_off/writeup.md

 ![](res/us-google.png)

 If read a bit further on the wiki page, we find the following line:
-> In February 2011, [KC-46] was selected [...] to replace older Boeing KC-135 Stratotankers.
-The first aircraft was _delivered to the Air Force in January 2019_.
+> In February 2011, the [KC-46] was selected [...] to replace older Boeing KC-135 Stratotankers.
+The first aircraft was delivered to the Air Force _in January 2019_.

-Let's, for now, assume that our friend saw the KC-135 as they've been around for a lot longer and are still more prevalent.
+For now, let's assume that our friend saw the KC-135 as they've been around for a lot longer and are likely more prevalent.

 # Plane tracking